bcgov/data-publication/pages/bcdc_data_onboarding_and_workflow.md

-# PUBLISHING METADATA AND DATA TO THE BC DATA CATALOGUE
+# DATA PUBLICATION WORKFLOW - BC DATA CATALOGUE

 This document provides a set of standards, guidelines, and procedures around loading and maintaining data to be served out by the BC Data Catalogue (BCDC), hereafter known as 'the Catalogue', under the DataBC Program: